Welcome to Volume 7 of Executed to Suppress His Message.

-Almost half the world’s population died in these plagues, so they certainly qualify as “great” tribulations.
+Almost half the world’s population died in these plagues.
+So should we not catergorize them as great tribulations?

-World War I and World War II also qualify as great tribulations.
-The first world war killed 37 million people, while 70 million died in World War II, with many perishing in mankind’s first nuclear holocaust.
-Over 100 million people died in these two wars.
+World War I and World War II were great tribulations.
+The first world war killed 37 million people, while 70 million died in World War II, with some perishing in mankind’s first nuclear holocaust.
+In total, over 100 million people died in these wars.